videojs/videojs-contrib-hls/README.md

 ##### Initialization
-You may pass in an options object to the hls source handler at player initialization options just like you would for other
+You may pass in an options object to the hls source handler at player initialization.
+You can pass in options just like you would for other parts of video.js:

 ```javascript
 // html5 for html hls